front-end-intermediate/session-1/readme.md

 ## EXERCISE - Step One - Generated content from an Array

+Open index-START.html in Sublime text and examine the html. ????

-Replace the existing nav labels with items from an array using a `for loop`.
+We will replace the existing nav labels with items from an array using a `for loop`.

-Link to a JS file in index-START.html:
+Examine and link to the provided JS file in index-START.html:

 ```html
 <script src="navitems.js"></script>